joagre/ratatoskr/ideas/r.md

 2: Standing on the shoulders of giants
 3: Standing on the shoulders of giants
 ...
-...
 99999: Standing on the shoulders of giants
-100000: Standing on the shoulders of giants
 ```
 *Source: [hello.sa](../grammar/hello.sa)*